edumserrano/webpack-module-federation-with-angular/docs/code-demos-overall-notes.md

 ## Description

-The code demos are mainly focused on using webpack module federation with Angular apps but a lot of the concepts explained here are applicable regardless of the frontend technology used.
+The code demos are mainly focused on using Webpack Module Federation with Angular apps but a lot of the concepts explained here are applicable regardless of the frontend technology used.

-If you are not familiar with webpack module federation it's recommended that you start by exploring the [basic-ng16](/code-demos/basic-ng16/README.md) code demo.
+If you are not familiar with Webpack Module Federation it's recommended that you start by exploring the [basic-ng16](/code-demos/basic-ng16/README.md) code demo.

-If you go through the code demos one by one, you will notice that several examples are very similar with minor adjustments on certain things like how webpack module federation is setup or how the remote is loaded by the shell.
+If you go through the code demos one by one, you will notice that several examples are very similar with minor adjustments on certain things like how Webpack Module Federation is setup or how the remote is loaded by the shell.
 This is intentional, the code demos are meant to be as small and simple as possible and to introduce a single concept at a time.

 ## Read me before exploring the code demos